StrategyByAI/strategybyai-methodology/README.md

 - **Action prediction** — Campaign architectures specify actions; execution assessment predicts consequences
 - **Counterfactual reasoning** — Scenario modelling and settlement conditions enable "what if" simulation
 - **Consistency enforcement** — Cross-referencing creates a constraint network preventing the hallucination and drift that plague standalone LLM reasoning
+- The strategic world model shares three architectural pillars with physical world models (components + rules + projection; better data + better output; axiomatic structure) but diverges at three dimensions that physical modelling never encounters:

+* **Agency** — Strategic actors choose or fail to choose; the methodology captures this through **crisis-point fork architecture** — binary decision points specifying both the deliberate path and the default path, with probability weights for each
+* **Concealment** — Strategic actors hide their properties; the methodology captures this through the **uncertainty map**, classifying each unknown as epistemic (resolvable through collection) or aleatory (inherent variability that no collection can eliminate)
+* **Reflexivity** — Strategic actors respond to being analysed; the methodology manages this through the **axiomatic separation** — the power struggle model is the fixed coordinate system, ensuring the analysis does not change its own reference frame

+The model produces **intrinsic variability** at five levels — confrontation dynamics, resolution sequences, shock contingencies, typological pathways, and execution forks — generating scenarios from its own branching architecture before external uncertainties are added.
+Because the majority of identified uncertainties in demonstrated cases are epistemic rather than aleatory, the model's predictive quality is **systematically improvable** through intelligence collection: each resolved uncertainty narrows the scenario bands at a measurable rate of return.

+**First full-spectrum demonstration:** [Iran at War, 2026: Strategic Model in Existential Confrontation](https://www.amazon.com/dp/B0GX2HWDR2) — a complete strategic world model of a nation-state at existential war, producing six weighted development scenarios with monitoring indicators.
+Amazon Kindle, April 2026.

 → [Strategy world models: concept, architecture, implementation path](world-models/)